EdgarCodes/PersonalWebsite/README.md

 ## Edgar's Personal Website

-TODO, finish the nav bar and fix the use effect error
+TODO, Finish the photo component to where it only starts when user sees it.
+TODO, Finish Info componenent and make it responsive TODO, create animation of text comming from the side while fading in TODO, FIX USE EFFECT WARNINGS